 Transition Extension is a community-based program for students age 18 and beyond who have Developmental Disabilities.
 It provides structured and coordinated secondary transition instruction, activities, and experiences.
 Transition Extension is individualized, outcome-based, and adult focused.
 It further prepares students for supported employment and increased independence.

 It is the policy of New Horizon School (NHS) to give financial aid grants to student households who otherwise could not afford to send a student to NHS.
 The purpose of this policy is to promote the economic diversity of the student body and to meet enrollment goals.
-The attached Financial Aid Schedule is part of this policy.
-(Note: The Financial Aid Schedule is available upon request).

 Procedures: Financial aid grants are to be paid out of monies set aside for that purpose by the Board as part of the operating budget, by solicitation of restricted gifts, or by revenues generated by an endowment fund set up specifically for that purpose.
 Distribution of financial aid will be determined by the Administrator/CEO or Designee.